tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 - RATS (Remote Attestation Procedures) Architecture {{RFC9334}}: It defines how remote attestation systems establish trust between parties by exchanging Evidence and Attestation Results.
 These interactions can follow different models, such as the passport or the background check model, depending on the order of data flow in the system.

-- TLS Exported Authenticators {{RFC9261}}: It offers bi-directional, Exported Authenticator-based post-handshake authentication.
+- TLS Exported Authenticators {{RFC9261}}: It offers bi-directional post-handshake authentication.
 Once a TLS connection is established, both peers can send an authenticator request message at any point after the handshake.
 This message from the server and the client uses the CertificateRequest and the ClientCertificateRequest messages, respectively.
 The peer receiving the authenticator request message can respond with an Authenticator consisting of Certificate, CertificateVerify, and Finished messages.
 These messages can then be validated by the other peer.

 - RATS Conceptual Messages Wrapper (CMW) {{I-D.ietf-rats-msg-wrap}}: CMW provides a structured encapsulation of Evidence and Attestation Result payloads, abstracting the underlying attestation technology.